Coalesce (band): Ox and second hiatus (2005–present)

 In August 2005, Coalesce was scheduled to play Hellfest in Trenton, New Jersey, with original guitarist Jes Steineger and a new drummer, Nathan Richardson, but legal problems prevented the festival from taking place.
 Having already made travel arrangements, the band performed shows at two smaller venues in Philadelphia and in the Wilkes-Barre area.

 The band played what they advertised as their 'final show' in Lawrence, Kansas in September 2005.
 During the Philadelphia and Lawrence reunion shows lead singer Sean Ingram announced that the band was going to begin writing new music under a new moniker, but this idea was abandoned.

 On January 3, 2007, lead singer Sean Ingram announced on his personal blog website that Coalesce had recorded 2 new songs on December 28 and 29 at Black Lodge Studios.
 The songs would be on an upcoming final 7-inch to be self-released by the band along with a DVD and book in 2007.

 On February 9, 2007, Coalesce announced, via MySpace, that they intended to do some touring in August 2007.
 Possible areas included Europe, Japan and the United States (East Coast).

 On March 21, 2007, Ingram announced on the Coalesce website that the release would be titled Salt and Passage.
 The tracks would be titled "Son of Son of Man" and "I Am This".
 It was also said that re-recording of the vocal tracks for There is Nothing New Under the Sun were completed for the re-release through Hydra Head Records.

 On May 26, 2007, on the official website announcements were made in regards to the upcoming 7-inch and DVD.
 Instead of releasing them together they would be released separately.
 The 7-inch to be released in a hand screened gatefold cover with limited different colors on September 11, 2007.
 The DVD will be a collection of as many complete shows that they could get and it is entitled No Business in this Business.
 The DVD was released in late August to early September.

 Coalesce's latest full-length record Ox features 14 songs and was released on June 9, 2009 (North America) and June 15 (international) on Relapse Records.
 The band has completed a two-week headlining tour of Europe in support of Ox.
 Furthermore, the band has released a follow-up EP titled OXEP that features seven songs and was released November 10.

 On June 18, 2010, Coalesce announced they would be taking a break from making music to focus on their personal lives.

 Coalesce reunited for a performance at Krazy Fest 2011 in Louisville, Kentucky in May 2011.

 On October 20, 2012, Coalesce played with Converge, Torche and Kvelertak at Granada Theatre in Lawrence, Kansas.

+On February 14, 2024, it was announced the band would reunite for the first time in 12 years to play the 2024 Furnace Fest in October.
+On September 7th, the band performed an opening set for the band Chat Pile in Lawrence.